jsindorf/jsindorf.github.io/_pages/graduate/grad_projects.md

   - image_path: /_pages/graduate/MAE598/bioinsp.PNG
     alt: "placeholder image 2"
     #title: "MAE598 title"
-    excerpt: 'This project takes inspiration from the muscles anatomy in the design and testing of a soft passive ankle orthotic.
-A low cost pneumatic actuator worn from the foot to the knee intends to provide dorsi and plantarflexion assistance.
-Through an air reservior under the ball of the foot, the system can be passivley actuated when stepped on to fill the actuator with air, extending it.
-Overall the system was able to provide dorsiflexion assistance and a slight reduction in muscle effort.  <br>
+    excerpt: 'This project takes inspiration from the muscle’s anatomy in the design and testing of a soft passive ankle orthotic.
+A low-cost pneumatic actuator worn from the foot to the knee intends to provide dorsi and plantarflexion assistance.
+Through an air reservoir under the ball of the foot, the system can be passively actuated when stepped on to fill the actuator with air, extending it.
+Overall, the system was able to provide dorsiflexion assistance and a slight reduction in muscle effort.  <br>
     Course: MAE598: Bioinspired Robotics (Spring 2021)  <br><br>
     Keywords: Bioinspiration, Wearable Device, Rapid Prototyping <br><br>
     [Return to top](/grad_projects/#introduction) '